andersonb97/RockinRobin/README.md

-## Using Twitter to Predict Stock Trends
+## Using Twitter Sentiment to Predict Stock Trends

 ### Introduction

 The idea for this project started in a writing class that I took as a Senior at Brigham Young University.
-The assignment was to write a 10-page literature review regarding a subject that we were interested in.
+The assignment was to write a 10 page literature review regarding a subject that we were interested in.
 I love to watch my Robinhood account go up and down with the stock market and after learning so much about machine learning I thought there must be some way to predict the stock market.
-I began to research different methods of machine learning in stock prediction and surprisingly there were several articles about using natural language processing to predict stock fluctuations.
-One of their primary data sources was Twitter.
+I began to research different methods of machine learning in stock prediction and surprisingly there were several articles using natural language processing to predict stock fluctuations.
+One of their primary sources was Twitter.
 I thought that it would be interesting to try out my new knowledge in machine learning and NLP to perform an analysis similar to the ones that I had been reading.
 The literature review that I wrote can be found in the https://github.com/andersonb97/RockinRobin repository if you would like to read more regarding my findings.

 The purpose of this document is to demonstrate my skills in machine learning and natural language processing.
-My research question is, "Can tweets be used to predict individual stock price changes?"
+My research question is, "Can tweets about a particular company can be used to predict if that company's stock price will have increased or decreased from the innital opening price by the end of the day?"

 This project contains steps and information regarding my analysis including:
 * Data Collection